Fracticality-Protocol/FractalityV2Vault/README.md

 - we had AsyncDepositNotAvailable error thrown during requestDeposit, but it's better to have an error that can be used in other functions like previewWithdraw.
 This error is now NotAvailableInAsyncRedeemVault.
 Also replaces UseRedeem.
 - Was missing ExceedsMaxVaultCapacity check in the mint function.
 - New error LossExceedsVaultAssets to add a safety check in report losses.
+- Added a setter for the redeem fee collector.
+- Storing the original owner of the shares in the request data, so that it can be used in the Withdraw event.